The CARNET Abuse Service receives and processes reports concerning computer security incidents and the abuse of CARNET resources.

 X-Virus-Status: Clean

-• Outlook Express – In the list of received messages, right-click on the message, activate the drop-down menu and select “Properties” in it.
-A tab shall appear where you select “Details”.
+- Outlook Express – In the list of received messages, right-click on the message, activate the drop-down menu, and select “Properties” from it.
+A tab will appear where you select “Details.”
 The text box contains the e-mail header.
 Right-click anywhere in the box.
-In the drop-down menu, select “Select All”.
-The header text shall be darkened.
+In the drop-down menu, select “Select All.”
+The header text will be darkened.
 Right-click anywhere in the text again and select “Copy” from the drop-down menu.

-• Eudora – You open it in a separate window in the list of received messages by double-clicking on a spam e-mail.
-The message displayed does not contain the entire header.
-To see it click on the icon stating “Blah”, which then adds the entire header to the beginning of the message.
+- Eudora – Double-clicking a spam email opens a separate window displaying the list of received messages.
+The displayed message does not contain the full header.
+To view it, click the “Blah” icon, which appends the full header to the beginning of the message.

-• Gmail webmail service – Once you open the spam message in the line where the sender’s name is located, next to the button, click the arrow.
-After you open the menu, select “Show original” to open a new window with the e-mail headers.
+- Gmail webmail service – Once you open the spam message, click the arrow next to the sender's name.
+After opening the menu, select “Show original” to open a new window with the email headers.

-• There are several ways in which attackers come to your e-mail address.
+- There are several ways attackers can get your email address.
 The most common ways are:

-• you have entered your e-mail address on a page for which you cannot safely claim that it shall protect your data
+- You have entered your email address on a page that cannot be safely claimed to protect your data.

-• you have written your e-mail address on a publicly available place (network headquarters, newsgroup, forum)
+- You have written your email address in a publicly accessible location (network headquarters, newsgroup, forum).

-• you have subscribed to the mailing list (even if a list of subscribers is not provided, the attacker may have been able to access the list illegally).
+- You have subscribed to the mailing list (even if a subscriber list is not provided, the attacker may have been able to access it illegally).

-It is important to note the purpose of reporting the non-thematic posts to the CARNET Abuse Service.
-In order for a job to be performed with quality, it is important for users to get quality and grounded applications, especially since the Abuse Service cannot actively track all active newsgroups primarily because of their number.
-In general, users should report cases of targeted and repeated cross-posting, intentional disruption of participants, severe and targeted offenses, deliberate submission of non-thematic posts and similar.
-Reporting any incorrect words, limiting cases of non-thematic posts, random non-thematic posts, and so on is counterproductive and does not contribute to the introduction of order on the Usenet.
+It is important to note the purpose of reporting non-thematic posts to the CARNET Abuse Service.
+For a job to be performed with quality, it is important for users to receive quality and well-founded applications, especially since the Abuse Service cannot actively monitor all active newsgroups, primarily due to their sheer number.
+In general, users should report instances of targeted and repeated cross-posting, intentional disruption of participants, severe and targeted offenses, deliberate submission of non-thematic posts, and similar issues.
+Reporting any incorrect wording, minor instances of non-thematic posts, random non-thematic posts, and so on is counterproductive and does not contribute to establishing order on Usenet.

-Once you have concluded that you can submit a report, first describe in one or two sentences the complaint, then provide a detailed header of the post and content of the post.
+Once you have concluded that you can submit a report, first describe the complaint in one or two sentences, then provide a detailed header for the post and the content of the post.

-I am reporting your user for sending a non-thematic message because he has sent a hardware-supply message to the hardware group newsgroup, despite the existence of hr.potraznja.hardver group.
+I am reporting your user for sending a non-thematic message because they sent a hardware-supply message to the hardware group newsgroup, despite the existence of the hr.potraznja.hardver group.

 Path: Iskon!fu-berlin.de!news.glorb.com!nntp-server.pubsub.com!CARNet.hr!not-for-mail From: “roginator” ” ) >